 Just because organic reach is getting harder to come by on Facebook doesn’t mean you can’t still have a strong presence on the platform.

-Here’s how to work with the latest News Feed algorithm to reach your audience.
+Here’s how to work with the latest News Feed algorithm and how to increase post reach on Facebook page.

 Make sure you’re in your followers’ feeds